FDR, Socialism and the 'NeoComs'

 You’re no doubt familiar with the label “Neo-Conservatives,” and its shortened version, “NeoCons,” to describe the post Ronald Reagan era Republicans who advocate a more globalist and interventionist policies.

 There is a new and unfortunate entry for the political lexicon, a fitting label for the latest ideological iteration of Marxists in America: “Neo-Communists” or the abbreviated version, “NeoComs.”

-At the other end of the political spectrum from the Ronald Reagan NeoCons are the NeoComs – modern-day socialists, “useful idiots” – who have risen, in the last two decades, to dominate the once-noble Democrat Party.
+The NeoComs are modern-day socialists, “useful idiots” – who have risen, in the last two decades, to dominate the once-noble Democrat Party.
 They have modified old Marxist doctrines and adapted them to current political platforms and policies using leftist propaganda more compatible with contemporary culture.
 Chief among these is the Democrat Party’s tried and true “divide and conquer” disparity rhetoric, which foments discontent and division based on income, race, ethnicity, gender, education, occupation, etc.

 However, bull pucky by any other name is still bull pucky.
 Democrat Socialism, like Nationalist Socialism, is nothing more than Marxist Socialism repackaged.

 Under Barack Obama’s regime, neo-coms emerged from their rat holes in the form of the “Occupy” whatever movement.
 They have re-emerged as the so-called “antifa movement” of self-proclaimed anti-fascist fascists.

 The objective of today’s NeoComs is, as you by now know, “fundamentally transforming the United States of America,” in order to “peacefully transition” from our constitutional republic and its free-enterprise economy to a socialist republic with a state-organized and regulated economy.